Numbers: Rational Numbers

 Division is analogous to calculating shares of a whole.

 The utility of rational numbers is that they allow the representation of quantities as a large as required and as small as desired.
 It should be noted that large quantities could have been represented using natural numbers.
-Rational numbers allow us the freedom of representing quantities between two adjacent natural number $a$ and $a+1$.
+Rational numbers allow us the freedom of representing quantities between two adjacent natural number a and a+1.

 Moreover, the closureo f rational numbers under the operations of addition, subtraction, multiplication and division build a very strong case that rational numbers are sufficient for the basic geometrical requirements.